austinm911/rolldown-jsx-cloudflare-repro/README.md

 This repro includes `@repro/ui` — a local package that ships raw `.tsx` source (via `postinstall` script into `node_modules`).
 It demonstrates the missing config.

-In a real monorepo (e.g., CRM with 50+ routes, 124 SSR deps, workspace packages like `@org/ui` that ship `.tsx` source), the SSR dep optimizer discovers and bundles these packages.
+In a real monorepo (e.g., App with 50+ routes, 124 SSR deps, workspace packages like `@org/ui` that ship `.tsx` source), the SSR dep optimizer discovers and bundles these packages.
 At scale, the missing JSX config causes Rolldown's `side_effect_detector` to panic consistently on a clean `.vite` cache.